muratk5n/thirdwave/en/README.md

 ---

-Leader's job is to make sure things did not escalate to this situation...
+Putin's gonna Putin.
+Opposing leader's job is to make sure things did not escalate to this situation...
 I won't sit here and repeat the "evil Putin" mantra just to cover up someone else's fuck up

 ---